 At the conference, the Association confers awards for Distinguished Research, Effective Citizen Education, and Policy Achievement.
 Individual members and governmental research organizations with members in the Association are eligible to enter the awards competition.

-A monthly email helps members keep in touch between conferences.The emails include news from individual organizations and a bibliography of reports issued during the past month.
+A monthly email helps members keep in touch between conferences.The emails include news from individual organizations and a newsfeed of reports issued during the past month.

 GRA offers occasional webinars to help members be better researchers and for member organizations to share research findings on subjects of a broad interest across states.